 It’s easy to get angry but our response should be practical and constructive.
 We must lobby hard for democratic public services and strong business ethics.
 And we must build the positive alternative of social enterprise in every local community.

 Duncan Thorp is the policy and communications manager for Social Enterprise ScotlandLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.